Adoption by Australian citizens

 Bringing adopted children back to Australia

 Once you have completed all the required steps with the Chinese Government to finalise the adoption of your child, you can then begin the processes with the Australian Government to return home.
 While you are in China you may either apply for an adoption visa for your child, or apply for citizenship and an Australian passport for your child.
-The Department of Immigration and Border Protection has further visa and citizenship information for parents adopting a child from outside Australia.
+The Department of Home Affairs has further visa and citizenship information for parents adopting a child from outside Australia.

 As an Australian citizen, if your child is adopted from China under the intercountry adoption program with the support of an Australian state or territory central adoption authority, you may apply for your child to acquire Australian citizenship overseas.
 This will allow your child to travel to Australia as an Australian citizen and on an Australian passport.
 Applications for Citizenship by Adoption in China can be lodged at the Immigration sections of the Australian Embassy in Beijing or the Australian Consulates General in Shanghai and Guangzhou.
 Further information about ‘Citizenship by Adoption’, including how to apply, can be found in the Visas and Citizenship section of the Embassy’s website.